Sam North

 Releaf, Fast Buds, MSNL, Paradise Seeds, Cookies Seeds, Premium Cultivars

-With a background in cannabis cultivation and journalism - writing for Fast Buds, Paradise Seeds, Cookies Seeds Co., MSNL, and now Releaf, Sam is an experienced cannabis expert who understands how to communicate complex ideas clearly.
+With a background in cannabis journalism - writing for Fast Buds, Paradise Seeds, Cookies Seeds Co., MSNL, and now Releaf, Sam is an experienced cannabis expert who understands how to communicate complex ideas clearly.
 Collaborating with clients throughout the global cannabis industry, he has cemented himself as a leading voice within both the recreational and medicinal sectors.
 Whether it’s researching, writing, editing, or consulting, Sam has a commitment to accuracy and quality that clients and audiences connect to.
 Based between Asia, Australia, and Europe, Sam is passionate about educating and enlightening people on all aspects of cannabis.
 By translating scientific data into easily understandable language, he strives to bridge the gap between the medical and recreational cannabis communities.
 Sam believes that with the proper education, correct understanding, and honest information, everyone can benefit from the natural healing power of cannabis.

 Releaf articles